zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2009_cgvcvip_gaze-based.md

 bibentry: inproceedings
 bib:
-  booktitle: Proceedings of the Conference on Computer Graphics and Visualization and Image Processing (CGVCVIP '09)
+  booktitle: Proceedings of the Conference on Computer Graphics and Visualization and Image Processing (CGVCVIP)

 award:
 note: